 Keep your balance

 Rebalance your retirement portfolio every once in a while, and remember that your goal is to make money.
 Sometimes that means you should take profits on an investment that has done well.
-And readjust your allocation among stocks or funds to keep your portfolio in line with your ideal asset allocation.
+Periodically readjust your allocation among stocks or funds to keep your portfolio in line with your ideal asset allocation.
 Changes in the market can cause one fund or stock to become too large a percentage of your holdings, which increases your risk.
-If the value of your large-cap stock fund is now 35 percent, while your bond fund has declined to 15 percent, rebalance by selling some stocks and buying more bonds.
+If the value of your large-cap stock fund is now 35 percent, while your bond fund has declined to 15 percent, re-balance by selling some stocks and buying more bonds.
 You’ll be selling high and buying low, the classic investment strategy.

 Cut your tax bill